Strasserism: Self-positioning

+Otto Strasser's unique self-positioning predated his entry into the Nazi Party.
+In his own accounts of his service in the Freikorps—where he participated in the suppression of the Bavarian Soviet Republic—he portrayed himself as "the Red Lieutenant".
+According to this narrative, Strasser urged the old Imperial officer corps not to simply repress the workers' longing for social justice, but to "give guidance and leadership" to it, arguing that the traditional "governing classes" should adopt the socialist cause themselves and offer a national alternative to the Communist leadership he was taking up arms against.

-Like mainstream Nazism, Strasserism posited the nation and its "nature", rather than class, as the central organizing principle of society.
-However, Strasserism's primary distinction from mainstream Nazism lay in its detailed and unique ideological framework for a radical, total restructuring of society.
-Otto Strasser advocated for what he claimed was a more authentically socialist alternative to what he condemned as Hitler's state-managed capitalism, which he labeled "German Socialism."
-He contrasted his vision with what he considered Hitler's deviation from the movement's original path, particularly the party's dealings with capitalist interests, as well as Hitler's specific strategies for seizing power.
+Like mainstream Nazism, Strasserism saw the nation and its "nature", rather than class, as the central organizing principle of society.
+Strasserism's main difference from mainstream Nazism lies in a detailed and unique ideological framework for a radical, total reconstruction of society.
+Otto Strasser advocated for what he claimed was a more authentically socialistic alternative to what he condemned as Hitler's state-managed capitalism, and he labeled his own ideology "German Socialism."
+He contrasted his vision with what he considered Hitler's deviation from the movement's original path, particularly the party's dealings with capitalist interests and Hitler's specific strategies for seizing power, which he saw as a betrayal of anti-materialism and the German labour.

-To further frame this distinction in left-right terms, Strasser consistently portrayed his own faction as the genuine "left-wing" of the Nazi movement.
-In his 1943 memoir Flight from Terror, he claimed that the Nazi Party was only perceived as the "Rightest" party due to Hitler's "pro-monarchist statements and industrial support," while asserting his own Prussian membership was "far more left than right".
-In the same passage, he presented General Erich Ludendorff—a key figure in the Beer Hall Putsch, icon of the militarist right—as his faction's own candidate, meant as an alternative to the mainstream conservative candidate, and depicts him as a heroic figure.
-Although in his book Germany Tomorrow, published three years prior to this memoir, Strasser portrayed the rejection of Prussian militarism as one of his key political objectives, going so far as to condemn Prussia itself as an "appendage to Russia" in order to justify its partition.
+Otto Strasser made a consistent effort to portray his own faction as the genuine "left-wing" of the Nazi movement.
+In his 1943 memoir Flight from Terror, he claimed that the Nazi Party was only seen as the "Rightest" party due to Hitler's "pro-monarchist statements and industrial support," while asserting his own Prussian membership was "far more left than right".
+In the same passage, he presented General Erich Ludendorff as their own candidate, meant as an alternative to the mainstream conservative candidate, whom he portrays as a heroic figure in the earlier parts of the work.
+In his book Germany Tomorrow, published three years prior to this memoir, Strasser described the rejection of Prussian militarism as one of his key political objectives, condemned Prussia itself as an "appendage to Russia" and advocate for its partition.

-Strasser frequently equated Hitler's regime with both Mussolini's Fascism and Stalin's Bolshevism, dismissing all three as forms of totalitarian "State Capitalism" defined by oppressive bureaucracy.
-He explicitly repudiated "State Socialism" as well, which he considered merely a euphemism for the same system.
-In contrast to what he condemned as "bureaucracy," he presented his own model as the realization of a true "people's State" (Volksstaat).
-By reserving the specific label of "fascism" for his rivals Hitler and Mussolini, and consistently presenting his own ideology as the only genuine "National Socialism," he sought to carve out a unique ideological space for his movement.
+Otto Strasser also equated Hitler's regime with both Mussolini's Fascism and Stalin's Bolshevism and criticized all three as totalitarian "State Capitalism" with oppressive bureaucracy.
+He condemned "State Socialism," which he considered to be the same as "State Capitalism," and presented his own model as the realization of a true "people's (nation's) State" (Volksstaat).